zhu327/greentor/README.md

 #What **gTornado** can do?
 1. make orm async seamless
 2. make blockio async in tornado
-3. adapte greenify for gtornado https://github.com/alex8224/greenify
+3. adapte greenify for gTornado https://github.com/alex8224/greenify

+#Tested C library
+1. libmysqlclient
+2. libmemcache.so

 # Requirement
 1. greenlet